 The main features of phakomatosis pigmentovascularis are:

-The condition previously known as macrocephaly–CMTC has been renamed macrocephaly–capillary malformation (MCM), since skin lesions in MCM represent reticulated port wine stains rather than cutis marmorata.
+Macrocephaly–CMTC has been renamed macrocephaly–capillary malformation (MCM) since skin lesions in MCM represent reticulated port wine stains rather than cutis marmorata.

 Extra-cutaneous findings of cutis marmorata telangiectatica congenita include: